 Dry mouth, racing heart and tied tongue.
 Does evangelism make you feel that way?
 I’ve discovered that it doesn’t have to be complicated, intimidating or threatening.

-My husband, Jay, and I spent 36 years working with Campus Crusade for Christ.
-When we lived in New York City, we worked with Christian Embassy-United Nations, a ministry to diplomats from around the world.
+When we lived in New York City, my husband, Jay, and I worked with Christian Embassy – United Nations, a ministry to diplomats from around the world.

 Although they were from various backgrounds and religions, the wives of the diplomats enjoyed coming to our conversational English classes, Bible studies and social events.
-In one of our Bible classes, I met the lovely wife of an ambassador from Cambodia.
-For security purposes, I’ll call her Mealea.
+In one of our Bible classes, I met Mealea*, the lovely wife of an ambassador from Cambodia.

 After a few months in the study, Mealea told me she was beginning to understand more about the Bible.
-I had noticed that she’d recently made some very interesting comments such as, “Buddha didn’t claim to be God,” or “Buddha never rose from the dead.”
+She had recently made some very interesting comments such as, “Buddha didn’t claim to be God,” and “Buddha never rose from the dead.”

 “Sure, bring them both.
 We’ll enjoy a nice visit,” I said.